How To Tell If Cookware Is Induction Ready – Quick Guide To Induction Compatible Pots And Pans

 However, there is a catch.
 The top is made out of glass.
 Hence you have to be extra careful not to harm the delicate surface.
 Unlike some tougher cooktops, this cannot handle heavy utensils.
 Heavier cookware can leave scratches or cracks on its surface.

 An advantage of this type of stovetop is that it keeps curious children, pets, and careless adults at bay.
 This type of stove is more or less accident-proof.
 There is no chance of children burning themselves, no chance of a gas leak, and no injuries from accidentally touching a heated coil.

-The heating technology that it uses is electromagnetic.
+The heating technology that it uses is an electromagnetic field.
 It only creates heat in contact with magnetic metals or cookware designed explicitly for induction stovetops.
 The surface, therefore, is never ‘hot’ per se.
 The surface remains safe to touch even if one forgets to turn the stove off.

 This technology helps your cookware reach high temperatures in almost half the time taken by other kinds of cooktops.
 This stovetop is truly the cooktop of the future.
-Still, there is the additional expense of buying induction-friendly pans and pots.
+Still, there is the additional expense of buying an induction compatible pot or pan.